Shuffle/Shuffle-docs/docs/API.md

 ```

 ### Get file category
 Gets all files in a namespace zipped.
 The point of this function is to be able to load in multiple files at once in order to e.g. run detections.
-By adding the query ids=true, it will instead give you a list of all the files
+By adding the query ids=true, it will instead give you a list of all the files.
+When receiveing file it will automatically deduplicate files with the same Sha256 hash.

 Methods: GET